andrewbury/SolarwindsInterfaceTrafficPrediction/README.md

 Solarwinds Interface Traffic Forecaster

 Concept: This is way to predict what the next N number of values are for a certain interface in your orion database.
-As with machine learning the results vary so all options should be tested for accuracy.
+As with machine learning the results vary so all options should be tested for accuracy per interface.
 After a model has been ran it outputs a value, the closer that value is to zero the better the model is performing.

-Requirements: Python3.6, Keras, Numpy, orionsdk, pandas System Variables must be set to establish connection with orion server = os.environ['server'], name = os.environ['name'],
+Requirements: Python version 3.6, Keras, Numpy, orionsdk, pandas System Variables must be set to establish connection with orion server = os.environ['server'], name = os.environ['name'],